 - Competitive Sale The College will sell new issue bonds through a competitive sale unless specific market conditions exist which warrant a different process, as determined by the College and its' Financial Advisors.
-In a competitive sale, bonds are marketed via competitive bids from underwriting teams.
-The College plays no role in determining the composition of the underwriting teams, but simply sells bonds to the lowest bidder. - Negotiated Sale The College may use the negotiated sale method when circumstances exist which, in the opinion of the College and its' Financial Advisors, offer the best opportunity for best value on the transaction for refunding of bonds or due to market conditions.
+In a competitive sale, bonds are marketed via a Request For Proposals solicitation process to a wide spectrum of investment banking (underwriting) firms.
+The underwriter is selected based on predetermined factors that require a responsive, responsible bid and that provides the lowest true interest cost to Collin College.competitive bids from underwriting teams.
+The College plays no role in determining the composition of the underwriting teams, but simply sells bonds to the lowest bidder. - Negotiated Sale The College may use the negotiated sale method when circumstances exist which, in the opinion of the College and its' Financial Advisors. may offer the best opportunity for best value on the transaction due to smaller volume of a refunding or advance for refunding of bonds or due to other unusualmarket conditions.
 In a negotiated sale, Collin College will select one or more underwriters through a competitive process.
-This process may include a request for proposals from firms considered appropriate for the underwriting of a particular issue.
+This process willmay include a request for proposals from firms considered appropriate for the underwriting of a particular issue.
 The College's Financial Advisor will assist in establishing appropriate predetermined criteria for the evaluation of underwriter proposals.
 College staff, with assistance from the Financial Advisor, will evaluate the proposals and make a recommendation to engage an underwriter or underwriters to the District President.
 The District President will subsequently make a recommendation to the Board Audit and Finance Committee and the Board of Trustees.
 The Board will select one or more underwriters that it believes will provide the College with the best combination of value and true interest cost.